saharansameer/windows-sandbox-config/README.md

 # Windows Sandbox Config

-A plug-and-play privacy sandbox for Windows 11.
-Opens an isolated throwaway environment with custom configurations.
-When you close it, everything inside is permanently wiped — no traces, no history, nothing.
+A custom Windows Sandbox setup that automatically pulls and runs the required setup script inside the isolated session.
+It handles all configuration steps without manual setup, simplifying the process and reducing redundancy.

 ---

 ## Before you move ahead

-**This setup was created for (my) personal use only.
-If you plan to use it, review both the `.wsb` and `.ps1` files and modify them according to your needs.**
+This setup was created for (my) personal use only.
+If you plan to use it, review both the `.wsb` and `.ps1` files and modify them according to your needs.

-**The repository may change over time and could include more sandbox setups.
-Make sure to check the *GitHub URL* inside the `.wsb` file before running it.**
+The repository may change over time and could include more sandbox setups.
+Make sure to check the *GitHub URL* inside the `.wsb` file before running it.

----

-## Why this repo exist

-This repository automates the setup of a Windows Sandbox environment.
-When you run `Run-MySandbox.wsb`, it automatically fetches and executes `Setup-Sandbox.ps1` inside the sandbox.

-The script handles all configuration and setup tasks, making sandbox setup easier and reducing redundancy.

 ---